 Sec.
 1370-1.
 Historical Property Contracts (Mills Act Contracts).
 The purpose of this section is to implement State of California law (Government Code sections 50280 et seq., or any successor statutes), allowing the approval of Historical Property Contracts by establishing a uniform procedure for the owners of qualified historic properties within unincorporated Ventura County to enter into contracts with the County for purposes of reducing property taxes.
-For the purposes of Sec.
-1370-1, a qualified property shall be a Landmark or District Contributor designated pursuant to the legally required procedures stipulated in this Article.
 The required provisions of a Historical Property Contract shall be those required by State of California law, including the following specifications:

 - a.
 The contract term shall be 10 years minimum, with automatic renewal yearly on the anniversary of the contract date; - b.
 The contract agreement is to assist the preservation of the historic resource; therefore, restoration, and rehabilitation of the property shall conform to the rules and regulations of the State of California Office of Historic Preservation, the Secretary of the Interior's Standards, and the California Historical Building Code; - c.
-The owner agrees to permit periodic examination of the interior and exterior of the premises by the County Assessor, the Department of Parks and Recreation, the State Board of Equalization, and the County, as may be necessary to verify the owner's compliance with the contract agreement, and to provide any information requested to ensure compliance with the contract agreement; - d.
+The owner agrees to permit periodic examination of the interior and exterior of the premises by the County Assessor, the Department of Parks and Recreation, the State Board of Equalization, and the County, as may be necessary to verify the owner's compliance with the contract

+- agreement, and to provide any information requested to ensure compliance with the contract agreement; - d.
 The contract shall be binding on all successors-in-interest of the owner to the benefits and burdens of the contract; and - e.
 The procedure for notice of non-renewal by the owner or the County, shall be as identified in State law (Government Code sections 50280 et seq., or any successor statutes).